righthalfplane/rfspace/README.md

 FMLime04qt.grc is a gnuradio-companion script for a FM receiver using a limeSDR mini

-GlutSpeedTest.cpp is a program that tests 5 OpenGL methods to determine which is the fasterst.
+GlutSpeedTests.cpp is a program that tests 5 OpenGL methods to determine which is the fasterst.

 LimeSuiteTV39TS.grc is a gnuradio-companion script to recevive over the air TV.